Azure/FTALive-Sessions/content/data/ModernDatawarehouse-Security/ADLS Security.md

 **Use VNet service tags**

 A service tag represents a group of IP address prefixes from a given Azure service.
 Microsoft manages the address prefixes encompassed by the service tag and automatically updates the service tag as addresses change.
-For more information about service tags supported by Azure Storage, see Azure service tags overview.
-For a tutorial that shows how to use service tags to create outbound network rules, see Restrict access to PaaS resources.

 **Limit network access to specific networks**